• Skip to primary navigation

 • Prudent money management ensures account liquidity is preserved.

 Risk is an ever-evolving entity that may change without notice.
 However, the trader is in full control of how much risk is assumed on a specific trade.
-A robust trading plan ensures an efficient use of capital in the face of any unexpected adversity.
+A robust trading plan ensures efficient use of capital in the face of any unexpected adversity.

 3. The Psychology of Successful Trading